HackAssistant/registration/README.md

 ## Features

-- Sign up and basic data management interface for hackers
+- Email sign up and basic data management interface for hackers
 - Review application interface
 - Sends invites and controls confirmation and cancellation application flow
 - Check-in interface with QR scanner
 - Admin dashboard with stats
 - Flexible email backend (SendGrid is the default supported backend)
-- Reimbursement money admin interface
+- Reimbursement management interface
 - (Optional) SendGrid contact list synchronization with confirmed users
 - (Optional) Slack invites on confirm and on demand in admin interface

-## Available enviroment variables

-- **SG_KEY**: SendGrid API Key.
-Mandatory if you want to use SendGrid as your email backend.
-You can manage them [here](https://app.sendgrid.com/settings/api_keys).
-Note that if you don't add it the system will write all emails in the filesystem for preview.
-You can replace the email backend easily.
-See more [here](https://djangopackages.org/grids/g/email/).
-Also enables Sendgrid lists integration.
-- **TP_KEY**: Typeform API key.
-Mandatory for retrieving the information from applications in Typeform.
-See how to obtain it [here](https://www.typeform.com/help/data-api/)
-- **PROD_MODE**: Enables production mode.

 ## Setup